masters3d/swift-evolution/proposals/XXXX-function-builders.md

 * `buildOptional(_ component: Component?) -> Component` is used to build a partial result in an enclosing block from the result of an optionally-executed sub-block.
 If it isn't declared, optionally-executed sub-blocks are ill-formed.

 * `buildEither(first: Component) -> Component` and `buildEither(second: Component) -> Component` are used to build partial results in an enclosing block from the result of either of two (or more, via a tree) optionally-executed sub-blocks.
-If they aren't both declared, the alternatives will instead be flattened and handled with `buildOptional;` the either-tree approach may be preferable for some DSLs.

 * `buildArray(_ components: [Component]) -> Component` is used to build a partial result given the partial results collected from all of the iterations of a loop.

+* `buildLimitedAvailability(_ component: Component) -> Component` is used to transform the partial result produced by `buildBlock` in a limited available context (such as `if #available`) into one suitable for any context.
+If not present, the partial result produced from a limited availability context will be the result of `buildBlock`.

 ### The function builder transform